brinapuddu/sql-data-warehouse-project/README.md

-# End-to-End Retail Data Platform: From Raw Ingestion to Business Intelligence
+# End-to-End Retail Data Platform: *From Raw Ingestion to Business Intelligence*

-Welcome to the **Data Warehouse and Analytics Project** repository!

 This project demonstrates a comprehensive, end-to-end data warehousing and analytics solution - from designing the warehouse infrastructure to delivering actionable business insights through structured reporting.
 Built as a portfolio project, it reflects industry best practices across data engineering, data modeling, and business intelligence.